Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-05-07-a-maintainable-style-guide.markdown

 Once the API is being used to fetch components, all that we really have inside any application are data representations of the components.
 It's therefore pretty simple to scaffold a quick application that requests every component, multiple times, with differing data.
 This becomes our Style Guide.
 Where a regular application might request a handful of components, the Style Guide requests every component, again and again.

 It's always up to date with the rest of lonelyplanet.com because it uses the exact same templates and CSS.
-As we're not just doing static analysis of the CSS we are also able to showcase components that require JS too.
+As we're not just performing static analysis of the CSS we are also able to showcase components that require JS too.
 It becomes a risk free environment where developers can build and tweak components and then allow them to propagate out to the rest of the applications.

 In fact, it has become the primary arena for development.
 Once you have this concept of a component layer it is irrelevant to a developer where they render it for testing.
 What we have seen is an organic move towards Style Guide Driven Development where developers are using it to build and iterate on components long before they reach any application.
 This is not something we expected but is certainly a validation of the approach and a polar opposite to our previous attempts where the Style Guide was seen as a blocker to quick feature development.